profsmith89/ctps/_sources/chap03.md

 ['🦁', 'kids.jpg', '📖', 'BornToRun.mp3', 'CatInTheHat.txt']
 ```

 It worked!
-Our docstring and comments are misleading.
+Our docstring and comments for the function `my_replace` are misleading.
 We should replace the word "string" in them with the word "sequence."

 ## Abstraction barriers